manhlamabc123/NMT/README.md

 * The actually first project AI that I created from scratch (From Data Processing to Create Model, Train & Evalute, ...)
 * This project is created to test multiple Model Seq2Seq on the same dataset
-* Statuse: **In Progress**.
+* Statuse: **Finished**.
 The project is ready, just the code base right now is very messy.

 ## Architecture